Personal digital assistant: History

 In 1994, IBM introduced the first PDA with analog cellular phone functionality, the IBM Simon, which can also be considered the first smartphone.
 Then in 1996, Nokia introduced a PDA with digital cellphone functionality, the 9000 Communicator.

 Another early entrant in this market was Palm, with a line of PDA products which began in March 1996.
 Palm would eventually be the dominant vendor of PDAs until the rising popularity of Pocket PC devices in the early 2000s.

-By the mid-2000s, most PDAs had morphed into smartphones as classic PDAs without cellular radios were increasingly becoming uncommon.
+By the mid-2000s, most PDAs had morphed into smartphones as classic PDAs without cellular telephony were increasingly becoming uncommon.
 Devices such as the Palm Treo (resembling a bar phone) and the Kyocera 7135 (resembling a traditional flip phone) began merging the concept on a PDA with the concept of a cell phone.
 Some such devices even had built-in cameras and/or GPS capabilities, making them resemble smartphones more than PDAs.

 Typical features

 A typical PDA has a touchscreen for navigation, a memory card slot for data storage, and IrDA, Bluetooth and/or Wi-Fi.
 However, some PDAs may not have a touchscreen, using soft keys, a directional pad, and a numeric keypad or a thumb keyboard for input.
 To have the functions expected of a PDA, a device's software typically includes an appointment calendar, a to-do list, an address book for contacts, a calculator, and some sort of memo (or "note") program.
 PDAs with wireless data connections also typically include an email client and a Web browser, and may or may not include telephony functionality.